watertap-org/watertap/docs/technical_reference/unit_models/membrane_distillation_0D.rst

    * assumes complete vapor condensation for the cold channel (in DCMD and PGMD/CGMD)
    * accounts for vapor expansion in VMD
    * assumes linear temperature change across gap channel (in PGMD/CGMD)
-   * assumes no pressure change and temperature polarization in VMD vaccuum channel
+   * assumes no pressure change and temperature polarization in VMD vacuum channel

 Degrees of Freedom